SUBHANGANI22/moai/README.md

 ![Moai](moai.jpg)

 Moai /ˈmoʊ.aɪ/ provides competitive intelligence by tracking the unique regulatory code on United States pharmaceutical websites that are mandated by the FDA.
-This provides insight as to when, and how often, a website is updated.
+This provides knowledge when, and how often, a website is updated.

 | ![Charles](moai-charles.jpg) | Meet Charles, the moaiBOT.
 He scours websites daily, looking for changes.<br>Charles likes fishing and long walks on the beach. |
 | -- | -- |